 Access to the Countering Violent Extremism and Active Shooter Portal

 Persons with a job-related duty, public service interest, or who support a Countering Violent Extremism and/or Active Shooter program can request access into this Portal.
 Limited work-related information is needed to ensure members are provided the appropriate accesses and their work activities justify a need to know.
-This information is used to nominate the user into HSIN, and then the user will receive an email to validate their information into the Countering Violent Extremism-Active Shooter Portal from HSIN to gain access to the resources in the Portal.
-When the request-to-join icon is clicked, an email is generated to the DHS Countering Violent Extremism-Active Shooter Program Manager at email@example.com.
+This information is used to nominate the user into HSIN, and then the user will receive an email to validate their information into the Countering Violent Extremism-Active Shooter (CVE-AS) Web Portal from HSIN to gain access to the appropriate resources in the Portal.
+When the request-to-join CVE-AS icon is clicked below, an email is generated to the DHS Countering Violent Extremism-Active Shooter Program Manager at firstname.lastname@example.org.
 It will ask you to provide the following information in the body of the email in order to fill out the nomination form: